mar1n3r0/go-json-rest-middleware-formjson/README.md

 		&rest.ContentTypeCheckerMiddleware{},
 	}...)

-Above will only convert data POSTed to the "/form-data" path
+Above will only convert form content on a POST request to the "/form-data" path

 ## Notes

 This middleware performs basic functionality for our specific use case (interact with a 3rd party SAAS solution that could not provide JSON content).
 Feel free to improve and submit pull requests.
 Thanks!